• Home

 Of mice and spiders

-One More Day deliberately froze the flagship character of the company in a state of arrested development, much like an old-fashioned comic strip figure, in order to dilute his complicated history, cancel his emic personal growth, and maximise his appeal as a purely commercial mascot.
-Regardless of any original goal, Quesada and Straczynski’s storyline came to epitomise the corporate strategy aggressively pursued since Marvel had to merge with Isaac Perlmutter’s Toy Biz after filing Chapter 11 in 1996 and confirmed in the aftermath of the 2009 Disney buyout of Marvel (for the financial history of those tumultuous years see Howe 2012: 379-432).
-It is somewhat ironic, then, that the Italian licensee of the Disney characters, Panini Comics, has recently found renewed critical and commercial success with its flagship weekly title Topolino (lit., “Mickey Mouse”) under the direction of new editor-in-chief Alex Bertani thanks to his introduction of traditional Marvel-style continuity rules, increased emphasis on fictional worldbuilding through crossovers, and more emotionally complex storytelling involving the core characters of Duckburg and Mouseton (Brambilla 2022).
-This editorial shift is perhaps unsurprising, given that Bertani began his career in the comic industry in 1994 when he joined the marketing department of Marvel Italia, then the Italian subsidiary of Marvel USA.
+It is somewhat ironic, then, that Panini Comics, the Italian licensee of the Disney characters acquired by Marvel during the ultimately financially counterproductive buying spree of 1991, has recently found renewed critical and commercial success with its flagship weekly title Topolino (lit., “Mickey Mouse”) under the direction of new editor-in-chief Alex Bertani.
+Early in his tenure, Bertani introduced traditional Marvel-style continuity rules, emphasised fictional worldbuilding through crossovers, encouraged more emotionally complex storytelling involving the core characters of Duckburg and Mouseton, and, last but not least, greenlighted a flurry of marketing gimmicks (Brambilla 2022; for a recent assessment see Fiamma 2026).
+This shift, which built on the successes and editorial transformations achieved under former editor-in-chief Valentina De Poli (De Poli 2022), is perhaps unsurprising, given that Bertani began his career in the comic industry in 1994 when he joined the marketing department of Marvel Italia, then the Italian subsidiary of Marvel USA.

-Interestingly, Marvel has recently published a series of “What if…?” one-shots co-produced by Italian Disney writers and artists under the supervision and strict narrative control of the American company.
-These issues feature familiar Disney characters taking on the roles of iconic Marvel superheroes: Goofy turns into Spider-Man (and Hulk), Donald Duck becomes Iron Man (and Thor), Minnie Mouse dons the Captain Marvel insignia, and Mickey Mouse is reimagined as Mr. Fantastic and Iron Man (again).
-While the art, courtesy of seasoned Italian Disney veterans like Giada Perissinotto, Alessandro Pastrovicchio, and Donald Soffritti, truly shines, the narrative beats and tropes felt relatively stiff, disjointed, and uninspired by European standards.
-Perhaps the best What If…? scenario is still to come: What if Marvel Comics, as we know it, folded… and Panini Comics’ editorial board took over?
-Now, that’s a crossover I’d really love to read.
+However, as exemplified by a peculiar and recent joint project, the tension between the two different approaches may produce lackluster results.
+Between 2024 and 2025, Marvel published a series of “What If… ?” one-shots co-produced with the collaboration of a stellar roster of Italian Disney writers and artists, all under the supervision and strict narrative control of the American company.
+These issues featured familiar Disney characters taking on the roles of iconic Marvel superheroes: Goofy turns into Spider-Man (and Hulk), Donald Duck becomes Iron Man (and Thor), Minnie Mouse dons the Captain Marvel insignia, and Mickey Mouse is reimagined as Mr. Fantastic and Iron Man (again).
+While the art, courtesy of seasoned veterans like Giada Perissinotto, Alessandro Pastrovicchio, and Donald Soffritti, truly shined, the narrative beats and tropes felt relatively stiff, unemotional, disjointed, uninspired, and even unfunny by European standards.
+Disneyfied, if you will (see Fiamma 2024a; Fiamma 2024b; Pavan 2024; Nocera 2025; Santarelli 2025; Fidecaro 2025).

 Notes

-This post first appeared here on March 10, and was later shortened, revised, and (hopefully) improved between April and August.
+This post first appeared here on 10 March 2025, and was later shortened, revised, and (hopefully) improved between April and August.
+The article was subsequently expanded and amended on 27, 28, 29, 30, 31 January, and 6, 7, 11, 16, and 20 February 2026.

 [1] “If a bard were to place not a curse upon you, but a satire, that could destroy you.
 If it was a clever satire, it might not just destroy you in the eyes of your associates, it would destroy you in the eyes of your family.
 It would destroy you in your own eyes.
 And if it was an extremely finely worded and clever satire, that might survive and be remembered for decades, even centuries.
 Then years after you were dead, people still might be reading it, and laughing at you, your wretchedness, and absurdity” (from Moore 2003).

-[2] ] I’ve recently come across a post by a comic book shop owner that aptly summarises other relevant issues here: “price, decompression, constant events, oversaturation, and writers not staying on books for more than a year makes it harder to want to buy single issues.
+[2] I’ve recently come across a post by a comic book shop owner that aptly summarises other relevant issues here: “price, decompression, constant events, oversaturation, and writers not staying on books for more than a year makes it harder to want to buy single issues.
 [Comic books are] [e]xpensive, [there are] too many events, too many entangled stories, [and] not enough actual stories per issue” [Anonymous 2024].
 Another contributing factor affecting the quality of the stories itself might be the diffusion of storytelling handbooks and the proliferation of courses and classes about creative writing over the course of the last decades, which standardised and popularised certain narrative techniques to the detriment of other out-of-the-box approaches and choked the unorganised, but lively, creative effervescence experience by the industry in the second half of the 20th century (for an analysis of the widespread diffusion of the hero’s journey in Hollywood see Ambasciano 2021; on the creative explosion that characterised mainstream US comic books in the 1970s see Mazur & Danner 2014: 45-60).

 [9] In Moore’s own words: “[w]e were wild-eyed fanatics to rival the loopiest thugee cultist or member of the Manson family.
 We were True Believers [Stan Lee used to call Marvel faithful readers and aficionados “True Believers”.
 My note].
 The worst thing was that everything had ground to a halt.
 The books had stopped developing.
 If you take a look at a current Spiderman [sic] comic, you’ll find that he’s maybe twenty years old, he worries a lot about what’s right and what’s wrong, and he has a lot of trouble with his girlfriends.
 Do you know what Spiderman [sic] was doing fifteen years ago?
 Well, he was about nineteen years old, he worried a lot about what was right and what was wrong, and he had a lot of trouble with his girlfriends” (Moore 1983: 47).